openvinotoolkit/geti-sdk/README.md

-## Introduction
+# Introduction

-Welcome to the GETi SDK!
-This python package contains tools to interact with a GETi server via the REST API.
+Welcome to the Intel® Geti™ SDK!
+This python package contains tools to interact with an Intel® Geti™ server via the REST API.
 It provides functionality for:

 - Project creation from annotated datasets on disk
 - Project downloading (images, videos, configuration, annotations, predictions and models)